 St. John’s Wort as a Pain Reliever

-St. John’s Wort is said to be very helpful as a pain reliever and repairing skin tissue.
+St. John’s Wort is said to be very helpful as a pain reliever and repairs skin tissue.
 I use it for my sciatica, applying the infused oil on my lower back and down my leg where the pain is.

 St. John’s Wort Side Effects and Warnings

-A research paper in 2000 was published which raised a new concern.
+A research paper in 2000 was published, which raised a new concern.
 St John’s Wort extract was shown to improve liver function.
 Although this would normally be considered to be a good thing, this paper raised the concern that improved liver function might cause pharmaceutical drugs to be broken down more quickly and could mean that people who needed to have a drug active in their system 24 hours per day, could now, in theory, have a gap where the drug was not active.

 This could potentially be a problem.

-For example, if a woman was taking the contraceptive pill and St. John’s Wort then there could now be time during 24 hours where her pill would not be actively working in her body and she could in theory become pregnant.
+For example, if a woman was taking the contraceptive pill and St. John’s Wort, then there could now be a time during 24 hours when her pill would not be actively working in her body, and she could, in theory, become pregnant.

 How to Use St. John’s Wort